 Sometimes the trauma from a car accident is so intense that it breaks bones by compressing them until they fracture.
 These injuries are compression fractures, and they happen in the spinal column, including the neck and back.

-At Max Meyers Law, our legal team can help you if you suffered compression fractures from a car accident in Washington.
+At Max Meyers Law, our Washington auto accident lawyer can help you if you suffered compression fractures from a car accident in Washington.
 We can help you hold the at-fault driver responsible for your injuries and your recoverable damages.
-Call us at 425-242-5595 today for a free consultation.
+Call us at 425-399-7000 today for a free consultation.

 It takes a substantial force to compress bones in the spine to the point that they break, so these injuries usually happen in the most severe crashes.
 Victims often sustain other significant or life-threatening injuries in addition to compression fractures.
 While the bones in the lower back are the most likely location for compression fractures, these injuries can happen anywhere from the neck to the bottom of the spine.

 Occasionally, crash victims with compression fractures do not experience symptoms right away.
 It could take time for any worrying symptoms to develop.
 This is why we recommend seeking medical attention immediately after a car crash, or even taking an ambulance from the scene.
 However, if you have not already sought treatment, you should get immediate medical attention if you experience any of the following symptoms.

 You might feel pain in your neck or your upper, middle, or lower back.
 Other areas that can experience pain with a vertebral fracture are your hip, thigh, or abdomen.
 Tell the doctor if resting does not relieve the pain, or if it is worse when you are sleeping.

 Weakness, Numbness, or Tingling